elvinjgalarza/ibm-cnai/README.md

-# Deploy a Cloud Native Application that uses AI
+# Deploy a Cloud Native Application that uses Generative AI

 This is a simple auto insurance underwriting application.
 The end user will fill out the form and upload an image of the front of a driver's license.
 The application will use this information to generate approve or reject the end user.